cnoid/svelte-github-contrib/README.md

 ![image](https://github.com/cnoid/svelte-github-contrib/assets/10182309/0ec03dd6-6520-490e-8a10-acd85aac2549)

-Runs using [GitHub Contributions API](https://github.com/mattcroat/github-contributions-api) - Dockerfile is in this repo if you want to run it containerized.
+Runs using [GitHub Contributions API](https://github.com/mattcroat/github-contributions-api) - Dockerfile is in this repo if you want to run it containerized, just place it in the folder after cloning and run docker build.

 Usage: